EX0l0N/ply-vis-chopper/README.md

 ## But I WANT to compile

 That's ok.
-The tool has no dependencies.
+The ply-vis-chopper has no dependencies.
-You just need to move make your `$GOPATH` point to the projects folder and then build.
+You just need to make your `$GOPATH` point to the projects folder and then build.

 This will be